!The ultimate guide to traveling to Cancun Mexico!

 Do I need travel insurance to travel to Cancun?

 Yes, you do!
-I always recommend getting travel insurance before starting a trip for many reasons but mainly for peace of mind.
+I always recommend getting travel insurance before starting a trip, mainly for peace of mind.

-Of course, we hope that nothing happens but no matter how cautious we can be, there are many circumstances that don’t depend on us and we can fall victim, such as a flight delay a missing bag, or even a sudden flue that makes us miss the flight and lose loads of money that we have been saving for a year for our lifetime trip.
+Of course, we hope that nothing happens, but no matter how cautious we can be, many circumstances don’t depend on us.
+We can fall victim, such as a flight delay a missing bag, or even a sudden flue that makes us miss the flight and lose loads of money that we have been saving for a year for our lifetime trip.

 I am just giving examples.
-In Mexico, there are good hospitals in case something happens but they are pricey.
+There are good hospitals in Mexico in case something happens but they are pricey.
 Good travel insurance will cover all of it.

-Travel insurance is the only thing that I buy with the hope that I never have to use it. 😂 And it’s the only purchase for which I am happy to say that I have “thrown away the money” but for the peace of mind it gives me it’s all worth it.
+Travel insurance is the only thing I buy, hoping I never have to use it. 😂 And it’s the only purchase for which I am happy to say that I have “thrown away the money,” but for the peace of mind it gives me, it’s all worth it.

 If you ask me I have two recommended sites, one is SafetyWings, which I find relatively affordable and quite comprehensive.